 None of us want to end up in the emergency room, but it is not like we choose to go there.
 You may have slipped and fallen down the stairs, cut your hand open trying to open a bag of frozen food, maybe woke up with neck pain that got worse and worse until you could barely move your head.
 Whatever the reason is, getting fair and timely treatment is a right.
 You should never accept poor quality care in the emergency room to say the least.
 So what happens when you are?
 You do not have to wait until the horrible experience is over, you can do something while you are there.
+To avoid all these hassles, you must visit only reputed Warren Urgent Care.

 Thanks to the great technology in our hands, we can record everything that happens to us with just a swipe and press.
 So if you are in the ER, not getting treatment, record yourself.
 Give a brief introduction to the camera to let a potential court of law know who you are, what is wrong with you in terms of injury, and your treatment thus far; or lack thereof.
 It is wise to state the time, how long you have been in the ER, the pain you are in, any treatments they have given you, the hygiene level and the politeness or communication from staff.
 Nothing captures the really bad treatment than a POV recording of your situation, in the actual ER, surrounded by staff who aren’t doing what they should.
 A legal team full of medical malpractice attorneys would love to work with this kind of evidence to build your case and demand compensation for the anxiety and suffering you went through.